 This next step lets you determine if the permissions specified in the embed URL don't allow the embed user to view the embedded content.
 Permissions in Looker are additive, and a combination of many permissions is needed for users to view content.
 For example, when viewing an embedded user-defined dashboard, at a minimum an embed user needs the

 For this step, double-check the permissions given to embed users in the URL definition, and determine if any permission's dependencies are missing.
 Then check the roles the user is assigned in the embed URL.

-Tip: Keeping embed users' permissions and model access information in one place (either a Looker group's role assignment, or an SSO embed URL specification) reduces the number of extra variables you need to check when you're troubleshooting user issues.
-For example, if a company leverages roles associated with group IDs when assigning embed user permissions, in addition to defining permissions in the SSO script, the embed user information is stored both in Looker and in the parent application (via SSO URL script), rather than in one or the other.
-Sometimes, Looker admins who manage roles for embed users do not have access to the embed URL generation script in the parent application and cannot troubleshoot thoroughly.
+Tip: Keeping embed users' permissions and model access information in one place (either a Looker group's role assignment, or a signed embed URL specification) reduces the number of extra variables you need to check when you're troubleshooting user issues.
+For example, if a company leverages roles associated with group IDs when assigning embed user permissions, in addition to defining permissions in the signed script, the embed user information is stored both in Looker and in the parent application (via signed URL script), rather than in one or the other.
+Sometimes, Looker admins who manage roles for embed users don't have access to the embed URL generation script in the parent application and cannot troubleshoot thoroughly.
 In this case, it may be helpful to pass an empty array for the permissions and models parameters and to control roles exclusively through group assignments.

 Next, confirm that the specified or inherited roles and permissions are correctly assigned to the user by finding the user on the Users page in the Admin panel and selecting View.

 After confirming that the embed user has the correct permissions and role assignments, you need to check the user's content access.
 To do this, verify the following information: